 Mt.
-Rainier is more than a mountain, it's also the best national park near Seattle.
+Rainier is more than a mountain, it's also the closest national park to Seattle.
 At 14,410 feet Mount Rainer National Park beckons mountain climbers from May to October, but it's also a popular day destination for hikers, campers, photographers as well as people who simply want to take a scenic drive and see the waterfalls and wildflowers.

 Mt.
 St. Helens

 Mt.
 St. Helens is most known for its momentous eruption in 1980, the biggest volcanic eruption the entire United States had seen in recorded history.
 Visits to the mountain today still show signs of the eruption—trees burned by the heat, changed lakes and geography, and the fact that this mountain lost more than 1,000 feet of its former height.

 Today, what visitors, hikers or climbers will see is a mountain topped by a crater.
 As you approach the mountain, you'll be able to stop at a number of visitor centers and viewpoints, but don't miss the Johnston Ridge Observatory where you can see the mountain fairly up close as well as view a movie about the eruption.